Stay In The Loop!

 If you have any specific questions or anything you would like clarified please feel free to email firstname.lastname@example.org

-MOPIA normally hosts a series of free program awareness and regulation consultation sessions each year across Manitoba.
+MOPIA hosts a series of free program awareness and regulation consultation sessions each year across Manitoba.

-Participants get the opportunity hear the latest and shared concerns.
+Participants get the opportunity to hear the latest shared concerns affecting the industry.
 They are conveniently held in a location near you and are short in duration.
 Also, a complimentary breakfast or lunch and parking is provided.

 One way to stay up-to-date is to sign up for our email list.
 You’ll get our monthly bulletin, and updates on the Summer Sessions as they happen.

 The Montreal Protocol is the world’s most successful environmental treaty.
 It now has universal ratification, meaning global participation.
 The document specifies many requirements and obligations for nations to follow in terms of phasing down or controlling the production of ozone depleting substances.
-These details and the text can best be seen at the United Nations Ozone Secretariate website link below: (DEAD LINK)
+These details and the text can best be seen at the United Nations Ozone Secretariate website: https://ozone.unep.org/

-The Parties to the Montreal Protocol amended the Montreal Protocol in Kilgari, Rwanda 8-14 October 2016 where HFCs were included in a new amendment, for the first time.
+The Parties to the Montreal Protocol amended the Montreal Protocol in Kigali, Rwanda 8-14 October 2016 where HFCs were included in a new amendment, for the first time.

-Follow highlights of this meeting and previous Montreal Protocol sessions at IISD’s site
+Follow highlights of this meeting and previous Montreal Protocol sessions at IISD’s website: https://www.iisd.org/

 Ozone depletion occurs by Chlorofluorocarbons (also known as CFC’s) which are used in various forms of refrigerants and solvents.
 When CFC’s reach the stratosphere, ultraviolet radiation cause them to break apart and release chlorine atoms which react with molecules.
 These chlorine atoms are responsible for ozone depletion.
 One chlorine atom can destroy 100,000 ozone molecules.
 Thus leaving us more susceptible to harmful UV radiation.

-Some for of sun energy can be harmful to life.
+Some forms of solar energy can be harmful to life.
 This includes the sun’s burning or “ultraviolet” rays.
 These are the rays that cause sunburn and skin cancer.
 There are three different types of UV rays.
 UV-A which are the weakest, UV-B, and UV-C which are the strongest.

 There can be serious side effects to UV ray exposure.
 These effects include cataracts and cancer.
 Skin aging (such as wrinkles) is a mild effect of UV ray exposure.